yakovbass/DemoCompiler/README.md

 The compiler is written in Python and was developed as part of an academic assignment on compiler construction.

-Files
+**Files**
-JackCompiler.py        – main entry point
+JackCompiler.py        – main entry point.
-JackTokenizer.py      – tokenizes Jack source code
+JackTokenizer.py      – tokenizes Jack source code.
-CompilationEngine.py  – parses the Jack grammar and generates VM code SymbolTable.py        – manages symbol scopes and indices VMWriter.py           – writes VM commands
+CompilationEngine.py  – parses the Jack grammar and generates VM code.
+SymbolTable.py        – manages symbol scopes and indices.
+VMWriter.py           – writes VM commands.

 **Description**